0xENDER/MySchoolProject/README.md

 > **Note:** make sure that you've set up the development environment properly!
 Otherwise, the bundler will fail!

 To make all the production-ready versions of the codebase, use the `build.sh` file.
-And, if you're on windows, use the *Windows Linux Subsystem* to execute this file.
+And, if you're on windows, use the *Windows Subsystem for Linux* to execute this file.

 ## Credits